 Looking for help with oral exam prep?
 Fill out the needs assessment survey here!

 Last month the Language Services crew at the academic health center where I work started prep for CCHI’s oral exam, which they’re planning to take at the end of July.
 We started by prepping for the biggest part of the test, consecutive interpreting.
 We’ve also done some prep with simultaneous interpreting.
-I’m sharing here how we’re getting ready, in case it is useful to you!
+I’m sharing here how we’re getting ready!
 This is the method I learned when prepping for my state court oral exam, and then we used this same method in some of my grad school courses.
 Here’s what you’ll need:

 Texts: Dialogues (for consecutive) or monologues (for simultaneous), and audio recordings of the same dialogues (or monologues).